sofwerx/android-tensorflow-object-detection/README.md

 docker run --rm -it -v /$HOME/Desktop:/outputs android/tensorflow
 ```

 Install apk on android 7.0 device or higher.
 Please ensure you have developer options on.
-Please google or youtube "how to install apk on android if you dont know what I am talking about".
+Please google or youtube "how to install apk on android" if you dont know what I am talking about.

 ```
 adb install $HOME/Desktop/tf.apk